mday64/AdventOfCode2022/IDEAS.md

 For part 2, convert to an equality equation, and figure out how to solve for "humn" directly by back substituting and inverting operations as needed.

 I think the branch (of "root") that contains "humn" can be simplified bottom-up to something of the form "m * humn + c".
 The other branch will evaluate to a constant (call it "k").
 Then you'd have m * humn + c = k.
 Solving for humn: humn = (k - c) / m.

+# Day 24
+Rather than moving every blizzard by one for every call to `successors`, we can take advantage of their wrap-around behavior, plus the fact that every blizzard stays in its own row or column.
+Adjust the coordinates so that the top row and left column of rock are both at -1.
+That way, the interior of the rectangle has coordinates that go from 0..width and 0..height.
+The position of a blizzard is just M+c % width, or M+c % height.

+Further, if we keep track of the non-changing coordinate, we can search for only those blizzards that are within one row or column of our current position.
+(I think this means keeping track of horizontal vs. vertical movements separately.)